-- Closed System - a closed sterile system catheter with a retention balloon inserted to keep the catheter in the bladder.
+- Closed System: A closed sterile system catheter with a retention balloon inserted to keep the catheter in the bladder.
 These catheters will drain into a drainage or leg bag.

 Step 1: Gather Your Supplies.
-The first step in self-catheterization is to ensure that you have all of the supplies you will need.
+The first step in self-catheterization is to ensure that you have all the supplies you will need.
 Depending on what type of catheter you have, this could include the catheter you intend to use, moist towelettes or soap and water, a dry towel, a water-soluble lubricant, and a toilet or drainage bag.

 Step 4: Self-Catheterization.
 Position yourself by standing in front of the toilet or sitting in a chair across from the toilet.
-Push back the foreskin and hold the penis in one hand and clean the head of the penis with a moist towelette to remove any bacteria that may be present.
+Push back the foreskin, hold the penis in one hand, and clean the head of the penis with a moist towelette to remove any bacteria that may be present.
 If you have an uncoated catheter, apply lubricating jelly from the tip of the catheter to about 6 inches down the flexible tube.
-While handling and lubricating the catheter, make sure that the catheter does not touch anything before you begin inserting it, including your clothes, sink, or fingers.
+While handling and lubricating the catheter, ensure that the catheter does not touch anything before you begin inserting it, including your clothes, the sink, or fingers.
 If it does, discard it and open a new catheter.
-Hold the penis up towards your stomach at a 60 to 70 degree angle and slowly insert the end of the catheter into the urethral opening until urine begins to flow freely.
+Next, hold the penis up toward your stomach at a 60 to 70-degree angle, and slowly insert the end of the catheter into the urethral opening until your urine flow begins to flow freely.
 Insertion may be slightly uncomfortable but should never be painful.